AnIrishDuck/banking-directory/README.md

 might want to call your bank and verify that First Data is responsible for handling their online banking services.

+If you contact your bank's customer service, you're probably not going to get someone knowledgeable about the intricacies of their OFX system.
+Keep that in mind, and be polite.

 # Contributing

 Contributions are welcome.
 If you have connection information about banks that are not listed, or corrections to any of the listed banks, please open a pull request or file an issue.

+Note that we expect you to go through the verification steps above before any pull requests are accepted.
+Please post verification details on the relevant PR.

 If you know your financial institution supports online banking, but it is not listed here, feel free to file an issue with as much information as you can